 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment04/10/01 (U.S. District Court: Judge Zouhary)

 Sentence01/11/02 Prisoner's Petition

 State's Return of Writ05/21/07

 FIRST REVIEW OF TRIAL Prisoner's Traverse

 (Direct Appeal) Evidentiary Hearing

 Court of Appeals Decision Decision:

 Supreme Court Decision12/29/04

 U.S. Supreme Court Review REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal09/09/08

-(Post-Conviction Action) Prisoner's Brief03/02/10
+(Post-Conviction Action) Prisoner's Brief

-Filed in Trial Court05/09/03 State's Brief06/02/10
+Filed in Trial Court05/09/03 State's Brief

 Trial Court Decision10/29/03 Oral Argument04/26/11

 Court of Appeals Decision10/17/05 Decision

 Supreme Court Decision03/29/06

 U.S. Supreme Court Review10/02/06 REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

 ("Murnahan" Appeal) Brief in Opposition

 Court of Appeals Decision Decision or Certiorari Denial

 Supreme Court Decision

-- Status in State Courts as of 12/31/15: Pending resentencing in the trial court. - Status in Federal Courts as of 12/31/15: No capital proceeding pending.
+- Status in State Courts as of 12/31/16: Pending resentencing in the trial court. - Status in Federal Courts as of 12/31/16: No capital proceeding pending.

 On 12/29/04, the Ohio Supreme Court affirmed Foust's conviction and death sentence on direct appeal.
 On 08/15/08, the district court denied Foust's petition for a writ of habeas corpus.
-On 08/25/11, the 6th Circuit reversed the decision of the district court, granted a conditional writ of habeas corpus vacating Foust's death sentence, and remanded the case back to the state court for a new penalty phase trial.
-On 01/19/12, the Cuyahoga County Prosecutor's Office moved to intervene for the purpose of filing a writ of certiorari in the U.S. Supreme Court; the request was denied on 02/27/12.
+On 08/25/11, the 6th Circuit granted habeas relief, vacated Foust's death sentence, and remanded the case to the state court for a new penalty phase trial.
 On 02/29/12, the State filed a motion in the trial court for a new mitigation hearing pursuant to the 6th Circuit's mandate.
 On 06/25/12, the trial judge recused himself and the case was reassigned.
-During 2012, 2013, 2014, and 2015, numerous pretrial matters have been addressed by the trial court in preparation for a new mitigation phase trial.
+Between 2012 and 2016, numerous pretrial matters have been addressed by the trial court in preparation for a new mitigation phase trial.